Sulkyoptimism/AdventOfCode_2022/Day4/comments.md

 # Day4
 Another pretty simple one, checking bounds of ranges of numbers.
-Nothing fnacy, its a sunday.
+Nothing fancy, its a sunday.